The Middle School

 Copying drawings and paintings of Old Masters, painting frescos, clay modeling, perspective drawing, and veil painting make up the content of the art curriculum.

 Growing independence is a hallmark experience for the eighth grader, and the curriculum appropriately deals with the Age of Revolution, and the growing independence that human beings were longing for.
 Understanding of revolutions and the need of human beings for freedom grows through the biographies of notable figures such as George Washington, Abraham Lincoln, Martin Luther King, Mahatma Gandhi, and others.
 The biographies of scientists, such as Einstein, Marie Curie, and Nikolai Tesla, whose work contributed to scientific revolutions, are explored in physics classes, which have a strong component of electricity and magnetism.
 Students experience the phenomenon of weather in meteorology.
 Continuing studies in algebra include further work with equations and formulae.
 The study of geometry, with includes construction of three dimensional solids, supports the development of using the power of thought to imagine and create forms in space.
 An overview of world geography, with a particular emphasis on the geography of Africa, brings together elements of history, science, and culture.

 The Eighth Grade class play, often a production of a Shakespeare comedy, is a grand effort involving the students in set design, costumes, and stage management in addition to acting.

 Opportunities to work independently in class projects and service work grow as the students begin to step away from the class teacher as they approach high school.

 Spanish students take responsibility for presenting El Dia de los Muertes (Day of the Dead) at a Lower School assembly.

-A week-long outer islands class trip includes community service, exploration in nature, testing of physical prowess, and growing as a class community.
+A week-long neighbor islands class trip includes community service, exploration in nature, testing of physical prowess, and growing as a class community.